cecilieesj/SocialGraphs2022FinalProject/README.md

 # SocialGraphs2022FinalProject
-Data, edgelist and notebooks use for the final project in the course 02805 Social Graphs and Interaction.
+Data, edgelist and notebooks used for the final project in the course 02805 Social Graphs and Interaction.

 The Explainer notebook contains all analysis showed as results in the paper "*Identifying the level of gender bias in the Disney network*" made by Cecilie Jürgens, Harald Lissau and Nojan Rezvani.